-The free tier provides t2.micro or t3.micro instances, including Windows, Linux, RHEL, or SLES.
-However, availability depends on the chosen region.
+The free tier provides t2.micro instances (or t3.micro for the regions in which t2.micro is unavailable), including Windows, Linux, RHEL, or SLES.
 You can opt to use mainly micro instances, to ensure you do not exceed the capacity offered by the free tier.

 EC2 offers an on-demand pricing model, which charges only for compute capacity usage.
-You can choose between billing per hour or per second, and pricing varies between instance types.
+You can choose between billing per hour or per second, and pricing varies between instance types and regions.
 On-demand pricing eliminates long term commitments and upfront payments, providing a high level of scalability.

 On-demand instances let you easily increase and decrease compute capacity, and are highly recommended for short-term workloads or operations experiencing frequent and unpredictable spikes in demand.
 You can also leverage on-demand instances for software development and testing.